AndrewDanilov/yii2-custom-pages/README.md

 ### Categories

 Pages grouped by categories.
 You can add unlimited count of categories with unlimited count of pages inside each other.
 Each category can have own template for itself and separete template for pages stored in it.
+Categories can have unlimited nesting level.
+Pages can exist without any categories at all.
+In this case, the default template will be applied to them.

 ### Tags